 - As a main dish, served the best way, all by itself with a dollop of sour cream and some salsa.

 - Rice Cooker: For me, this is the best method.
 It is fast, reliable, and does not require a lot of attention.
 It is sort of a set-it-and-forget-it deal.
 As long as you remember the ratio of cups of rice to cups of water (1 to 1.5) and the capacity of your rice cooker, it's easy.
-Most rice cookers have a keep warm setting so even if the rice cooks faster than the rest of the meal, it will wait for the cook to catch up.
+Most rice cookers have a keep-warm setting so even if the rice cooks faster than the rest of the meal, it will wait for the cook to catch up.
 Rice cookers are durable.
 In my lifetime, and I am old, I have owned just two.

 - Stovetop: Cooking rice on the stovetop is my second favorite way to cook rice.
 Sorry to mention age again, but I am just keeping it real.
-You have to pay attention to rice that is cooking on the stovetop.
+You have to pay attention to the rice that is cooking on the stovetop.
 If you beam off, your rice will burn.
 The best way to cook rice on the stovetop is to turn it off shortly before it is completely cooked, leave the lid on, and let it finish off the heat.
 I have to set a timer to make this happen.
 I think cooking rice on the stovetop using this method yields the best rice.
 It does not dry out and fluffs nicely with a fork.
 It does cool quickly though, so timing it with the rest of the meal is important.

 - Instant Pot: I am sorry but I do not care for this at all.
 I know there are legions of Instant Pot and pressure cooker fans, myself included, but for rice, I take a pass.
 Instant Pot Mexican rice is not for me.
 I know it can be done.
-I have tried and do not care to invest anymore time on it.
+I have tried and do not care to invest any more time on it.
 For braver souls, I recommend Instant Pot Rice by Amy and Jack.

 - Microwave: I will admit that I have not tried cooking rice in the microwave.
-I still haven't gotten over my attempt to boil eggs in the microwave in the 1970's.
+I still haven't gotten over my attempt to boil eggs in the microwave in the 1970s.
 But Steamy Kitchen can teach you a lot about cooking rice in the microwave.

 - Oven Baked: Confession, I have not tried this method for cooking rice except for rice casseroles with other ingredients.
 My Fennel and Leek Casserole is a great baked rice recipe.
 If you want to bake your rice, Spend with Pennies will teach you everything you need to know about it.